RediSearch/RediSearch/docs/Commands.md

 * **NOSCOREIDX**: If set, we avoid saving the top results for single words.
 Saves a lot of memory, slows down searches for common single word queries.

+* **NOFREQS**: If set, we avoid saving the term frequencies in the index.
+This saves memory but does not allow sorting based on the frequencies of a given term within the document.

 * **STOPWORDS**: If set, we set the index with a custom stopword list, to be ignored during indexing and search time. {num} is the number of stopwords, followed by a list of stopword arguments exactly the length of {num}.

     If not set, we take the default list of stopwords.